-Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit; Teacher Assessment shall be based following components: Quiz/Assignment/ Project/Participation in Class, given that no component shall exceed more than 10 marks.
+Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit;

 The objective of this course is to impart knowledge about industrial robots for their control and design.

 - 1. Perform kinematic and dynamic analyses with simulation. - 2.
 Design control laws for a robot. - 3.
 Integrate mechanical and electrical hardware for a real prototype of robotic device. - 4.
 Select a robotic system for given application.